AP Source: Pegula relinquishes control of NWHL Buffalo team

 The Whitecaps remain privately controlled after joining the NWHL last year.
 Though the NWHL announced it reached an agreement in principle to purchase the Whitecaps, Brodt said the agreement was never signed.

 The NWHL’s three other teams are operated by the league, including the Metropolitan Riveters, who have a “strategic alliance” in place with the New Jersey Devils.
-As part of the three-year agreement, which runs through the end of next season, the Devils provided the Riveters time at their practice facility and included them in marketing and ticket sale programs.
+As part of the three-year agreement, which runs through the end of next season, the Devils provide the Riveters time at their practice facility and include them in marketing and ticket sale programs.

 The league’s other two teams are based in Boston and Connecticut.